 • 1/3 cup finely chopped cilantro

-• 1 cup frozen or fresh corn, thawed or cut off the cob (See Note 1)
+• 1 cup frozen corn or fresh corn, thawed or cut off the cob, see note 1

 Instructions

-• DRESSING: Combine all of the dressing ingredients in a bowl.
+• Zest and juice limes to get 1/2 teaspoon zest and 3 tablespoons juice.
+Combine zest and juice with all other dressing ingredients in a bowl.
 Whisk together until smooth.
 Cover and refrigerate until ready to use.

-• GROUND BEEF: Heat 1 tablespoon olive oil in a large skillet.
-Add in the beef and cook, crumbling as you go, until browned and cooked through.
+• Heat 1 tablespoon olive oil in a large pan.
+Add in beef and cook, crumbling as you go, until browned and cooked through.
 Drain off any fat as needed.
-Add in the taco seasoning and stir until coated.
+Add taco seasoning and stir until coated.
 Set aside to cool to room temperature.

-• SALAD ASSEMBLY: Stir together the cooled pasta and cooled beef mixture, lettuce, chopped peppers, quartered cherry tomatoes, thinly sliced green onions, finely chopped cilantro, drained and rinsed black beans, and corn (See Note 1).
+• Stir together the cooled pasta and cooled beef mixture, lettuce, chopped peppers, quartered cherry tomatoes, thinly sliced green onions, finely chopped cilantro, drained and rinsed black beans, and corn (see note 1).
 Gently toss to combine.

-• DRESSING: Give the dressing another quick stir and then pour over the salad.
+• Give the dressing another quick stir, then pour over the salad.
+The salad does not store well after being dressed, so only add to what you will be serving.
 Gently toss to combine.
-Taste and adjust any seasonings to personal preference, adding more salt and/or pepper as needed.
+Taste and adjust any seasonings to personal preference, adding more salt/pepper as needed.
 Enjoy immediately!

 Video